This page has been archived and is no longer being updated.

 House Bill 340 (Chapter 1202) states that the protections under the statute relating to a foreclosure proceeding on a mortgage or an execution of or sale under any deed of trust are also applicable to any homeowner affected by COVID-19 during the period for which the Governor has declared a state of emergency.
 Va.
 Code § 44-209(C) provides that any homeowner of a one-family to four-family residential property who defaults on a note secured by the property and is subject to a foreclosure proceeding is granted a 30-day stay of the foreclosure proceedings.

 The homeowner must request the stay from their lender and provide written proof that they are not currently receiving wages or payments from a public or private source as a result of the COVID-19 situation.
 Written proof includes (i) a paystub showing zero dollars in earnings for a pay period within the period for which the Governor has declared the COVID-19 state of emergency, (ii) a copy of a furlough notification letter or essential employee status letter indicating the employee's status as nonessential due to the COVID-19 emergency, or (iii) any other documentation deemed appropriate by the lender.

-This stay period is also tolled during the period of declared judicial emergency, which the Supreme Court of Virginia has currently extended to March 7, 2021.
+This stay period is also tolled during the period of declared judicial emergency.
+See the Supreme Court of Virginia Orders of Judicial Emergency here.

-These protections expire 90 days following the end of the state of emergency declared by the Governor.
+These protections expire 90 days following the end of the state of emergency declared by the Governor, which Governor Northam let expire as of July 1, 2021.
 Note that homeowners are not protected under this statute if they are otherwise protected from foreclosure by another federal, state, or local law, regulation, or action enacted in response to the COVID-19 pandemic or the Governor's state of emergency.